The Joint Rescue Coordination Center (JRCC) has the overall operational responsibility during mountain search and rescue operations.

 Any time you’re in an unfamiliar area, you should bring a map and a compass that you actually know how to use.
 You should also take a mobile phone because even though there are many places in the mountains without mobile coverage, you might get lucky.
 Don’t leave it behind.

 Follow trails that are well marked on the map and pay attention to signs and information boards along the way.
-If you lose your way, however, be on the lookout for cairns of rocks, which are usually found beside well-established paths.
+If you lose your way, however, be on the lookout for cairns of rocks or red Ts, which are usually found beside well-established paths.
 Spaced so that the next one along is within sight, they will guide you back to safety.

 Remember to bring a torch, a hat, gloves, and an extra set of warm clothes.
 You should also pack a safety vest.
 It takes up little space and makes you so much easier to find if you get lost.

 Stay safe by following these simple rules of thumb.

 1. Plan your trip and inform others about the route you have selected.

 2. Adapt the planned routes according to ability and conditions.

 3. Pay attention to the weather and the avalanche warnings.